Jaynabergman/WETO_ddRAD/02_preprocessing/02_Demultiplexing.md

 Retained Reads          231850171     98.3%
 Properly Paired         114362730     97.0%
 ```
-2) Four files for each individual because we are using paired-end reads (the kept reads: sample.1.fq and sample.2.fq; the discareded reads: sample.rem.1.fq and sample.rem.2.fq)
+Four files for each individual:
+1) sample.1.fq (forward reads that will be kept)
+2) sample.2.fq (reverse reads that will be kept)
+3) sample.rem.1.fq (forward reads that were removed because they didnt meet the flag requirements)
+4) sample.rem.2.fq (reverse reads that were removed because they didnt meet the flag requirements)